stacklio/stackl/docs/content/advanced/stackl_templates.md

 }
 ```

-There are two possible SI taking into account the same_zone EFR.
+There are two possible SI taking into account the same_zone policy.

 ```json
 #si_complex1.json